Shweta2024/Shweta2024/README.md

+### Hola, I am Shweta Bhagat! 👋

-- 👋 Hi, I’m @Shweta2024 , a 2nd year undergraduate pursuing Bachelor of Technology in Computer Science and Engineering
+- 👋 I’m  a 2nd year undergraduate pursuing Bachelor of Technology in Computer Science and Engineering
 - 👀 I’m interested in Problem Solving and Machine Learning
 - 🌱 I’m currently learning Data Structure and Algortihms
 - 💞️ I’m looking to collaborate on Open Source Projects